Table of Contents

 See difference between working directory and staging area.

-difference between branches, files, commits, etc.- Save git diff in file and see in color
+git diff --stagedSee what is going to be committedgit diff branch1 branch2orfile1 file2difference between branches, files, commits, etc.- Save git diff in file and see in color

-git diff --color source_file > output.txt
+git diff --color source_file > output.txtless -R output.txt

 git push